 Where to stay in Uluru

-- Desert Gardens Hotel - The Desert Gardens is a great choice for Uluru.
-Very clean, stylish and deluxe rooms have a good view of the rock.
+You know what you'll get with a Novotel and this one doesn't disappoint.
+The Desert Gardens is a great choice for Uluru.
+Very clean, stylish and deluxe rooms have a good view of the rock

 Day 17 - 21 Adelaide & Kangaroo Island